Analysis of two-component Gibbs samplers using the theory of two projections: Proof of Proposition

-{\bf Acknowledgment:} The author was supported by NSF Grant DMS-2112887.
+{\bf Acknowledgments.} The author was partially supported by NSF Grant DMS-2112887.
+The author thanks an Editor, an anonymous Associate Editor, and two anonymous referees for their valuable feedback.
+In particular, the referees suggested studying the modified DG sampler and its parallelization.
 The author would like to thank Riddhiman Bhattacharya, Austin Brown, James P. Hobert, Galin L. Jones, and Haoxiang Li for their helpful comments.